JohnBorges52/decision_maker/README.md

 7. After creating the Poll you have the option to see the results and share the link of the Poll with your friends so they can vote.
    <img src="https://user-images.githubusercontent.com/105023503/186274153-cec4e8b6-f142-4f9f-bdd0-9bfe7e42bc3c.png" style="width:300px" >

 8. In order to vote, you can drag and drop the options.
 The first one receive the highest points and the last one the least points.
-You can double click the option in order to see the details bellow the options.
+You can double click the option in order to see the details bellow the options.<br/>
    <img src="https://user-images.githubusercontent.com/105023503/186274701-98735142-11b7-4626-aa0f-f83313fc477b.png" style="width:300px" >

 ## Features